-consistent with steady state model setup for system strength in AEMO's System Strength and Inertia Reports77.
+consistent with steady state model setup for system strength in AEMO's System Strength and Inertia Reports.

-- (v) Perform a short circuit assessment by applying a bolted three-phase-to-ground fault at the 4.6.6 Connection Point. - (vi) The resulting short circuit current results should be expressed in MVA (typically referred to as SCMVA78), inclusive of X/R ratio and R+jX impedance in per unit on 100 MVA base. - (vii) The resulting SCR = SCMVA / MW of the 4.6.6 Connection. - c) The process in paragraph (b) must be repeated with the network configured for each critical contingency event, or groups of contingency events where necessary, and results considered to determine the lowest applicable SCR estimate. - (d) Where Synchronous Machines local to the 4.6.6 Connection are vital to local system strength, full outages must be considered. - (e) Connecting NSPs must also take into account the SCR conditions for protected events consistent with the general system strength impact to identify any estimated drops in SCR below the Withstand SCR of the 4.6.6 Connection declared by the OEM.
+- (v) Perform a short circuit assessment by applying a bolted three-phase-to-ground fault at the 4.6.6 Connection Point. - (vi) The resulting short circuit current results should be expressed in MVA (typically referred to as SCMVA), inclusive of X/R ratio and R+jX impedance in per unit on 100 MVA base. - (vii) The resulting SCR = SCMVA / MW of the 4.6.6 Connection and should be expressed to a minimum of 2 decimal places and not more than 3. - (c) The process in paragraph (b) must be repeated with the network configured for each critical contingency event, or groups of contingency events where necessary, and results considered to determine the lowest applicable SCR estimate. - (d) Where Synchronous Machines local to the 4.6.6 Connection are vital to local system strength, full outages must be considered. - (e) Connecting NSPs must also take into account the SCR conditions for protected events consistent with the general system strength impact to identify any estimated drops in SCR below the Withstand SCR of the 4.6.6 Connection declared by the OEM.
 In this case, appropriate dispatch constraint limits may be applied subject to verification by dynamic simulation modelling to confirm there are no adverse impacts on power system security and, if there are, formulate the required limit advice.